andreaordonselli/ol-search-layer/README.md

 It works with single layer and a column name (test with Openlayers 10.6.0)

-We mainly borrowed code from [ol-geocoder](https://github.com/Dominique92/ol-geocoder) for the UI part.

 <img src="demo-ol-search-layer.gif" alt="Demo Search Layer OpenLayers 3" title="Demo Search Layer OpenLayers 3">

 ## Demo